ugurcanlacin/Statistics-and-Machine-Learning-Master-Program-Portfolio/Semester 1/Multivariate Statistical Methods/README.md

 # Multivariate Statistical Methods

-In this course, I, Milda Poceviciute, Henrik Karlsson and Ramon Laborda had 4 lab projects that we had to implement everything in R programming language.
+In this course, I, [Milda Poceviciute](https://github.com/poceviciute) , [Henrik Karlsson](https://github.com/henkar91)  and [Ramon Laborda](https://github.com/ramonlaborda) had 4 lab projects that we had to implement everything in R programming language.
 You can see below briefly what each project contains.

 ## Labs